Canada Express Entry

 natural environment, with expansive forests and a unique coastal

-climate, is renowned as one of the most beautiful in Canada, and
+climate, is renowned as one of the most beautiful in Canada and

-indeed the world.
+indeed in the world.

 A marina in downtown Vancouver, British Columbia on a clear day

 The BC PNP is British Columbia’s Provincial Nominee Program.
-Through this program, prospective immigrants with the skills and experience targeted by the province may receive a British Columbia Provincial Nomination Certificate, which will allow that foreign national to apply for Canadian permanent residence with processing times that are faster than other Canadian immigration classes.
+Through this program, prospective immigrants with the skills and experience targeted by the province may receive a British Columbia Provincial Nomination Certificate, which will allow foreign national to apply for Canadian permanent residence with processing times that are faster than other Canadian immigration classes.

 The BC PNP accepts applications under two main immigration streams:

 • Skills Immigration (including Express Entry British Columbia)